ppy/osu-wiki/wiki/History_of_osu!/2022/en.md

 Another built-in skin was added to osu!(lazer) called "argon pro", a variant of the "argon" skin aimed to contain more minimalistic gameplay elements, starting with a new set of hitsounds for the osu! game mode.[^argon-pro] Skins with fewer visual distractions are often preferred by top players.

 In the last art contest of the year, [New Beginnings](https://osu.ppy.sh/home/news/2022-11-27-new-beginnings-art-contest), the participants needed to draw the osu! mascots welcoming 2023 on New Year's Eve.
-The winner of this contest was [Dreamxiety](https://osu.ppy.sh/users/13103233) with 2,203 votes.[^new-beginnings]
+The winner of this contest was ::Dreamxiety::{ user-id=13103233 } with 2,203 votes.[^new-beginnings]

 ## References